COMInterop/lighthouse/README.md

 ## Making pseudohaploid reference chromosomes

 This scripts are in the folder 2-pseudohap-ref.
-The concept is that the intermediate, pre-phased contigs (in PECAT's 3-assemble folder) are arranged into linkage groups after binning against a reference, in this case Sour Diesel B, from the Salk Institute Cannabis Pangenome project.
-Each chromosome's are arranged into pseudomolecules with HapHiC, which runs 10 times, once for each chromosome, to avoid megascaffolds.
+The concept is that the intermediate, unphased contigs (in PECAT's 3-assemble folder) are arranged into linkage groups after binning against a reference, in this case Sour Diesel B, from the Salk Institute Cannabis Pangenome project.
+Each chromosome's contigs are arranged into pseudomolecules with HapHiC, which runs 10 times, once for each chromosome, to avoid megascaffolds.
 This structure, which contains both the primary and alternate contigs of the initial draft, is then used to bin the dual contigs, which are shorter.

 ## Phasing dual contigs with GreenHill